-When crossing the Rio Grande River west of Taos, New Mexico, I worried about the possibility of my camera falling to its demise, but fretted for my own security any time a truck would pass and the entire span would bounce.
-As a child me parents took freakish delight in my apprehension about crossing the suspension bridge transversing Royal Gorge, more than a thousand feet above the Arkansas River in central Colorado.
+When crossing the Rio Grande River west of Taos, New Mexico (see Su Nombre Es Rio Rio from June 2020), I worried about the possibility of my camera falling to its demise, but fretted for my own security any time a truck would pass and the entire span would bounce.
+As a child me parents took freakish delight in my apprehension about crossing the suspension bridge traversing Royal Gorge, more than a thousand feet above the Arkansas River in central Colorado.
 In my humble opinion, bridges should not allow anyone crossing it to peer between wooden slats that make up the crossing surface and view the jagged earth beneath it.
 Bridges should be solid structures, with high sides preventing any confusion about which side I and my personal property belong and securely shall remain.

 Crossing The Rubicon (And The Bridge Over It)

 There comes a time when fear must be conquered, when it is time to face the nemesis of our mind, or in my case, the extremely physical barrier between an open bridge and the possibility of what may or may not be my demise beneath it.
 The time to embrace my phobia came with a simple logic, “Did I come all this way to see this and then I am not going to enjoy it simply because it terrifies me?”
 In the past, I might have easily answered my own question affirmatively, but here in the Kootenai National Forest, stretched across the identically named river and its cascading waterfalls, also so named, no one would know if I braved the crossing or merely looked at the scenery from the safety of the river’s bank.
 The only way to know if I successfully cross this narrow, shaky span would be if I document the moment and prove I am embracing my inner crazy.